LabKey/labkey-ui-components/packages/querygrid/README.md

 ## Release Notes ##

+### version 0.6.1
+*Released*: 24 June 2019
+* Issue 37773: QueryGridPanel has inconsistent padding on button groups with and without paging

 ### version 0.6.0
 *Released*: 19 June 2019
 * Port importData function and related interfaces from Biologics